nodemailer/nodemailer/README.md

 ## Example

-This is a complete example to send an e-mail with plaintext and HTMl body
+This is a complete example to send an e-mail with plaintext and HTML body

     var nodemailer = require("nodemailer");